nicodewet/terraform-aws-s3backend/README.md

 The following key references were leveraged in this work.

+The first one is the key reference that I used and I've updated the publically available [S3 Backend Module source](https://github.com/terraform-in-action/manning-code/tree/master/chapter6) to use the latest provider versions (amongst other adaptations).

 - [Terraform in Action, Chapter 6, Scott Winkler](https://www.manning.com/books/terraform-in-action) *I highly recommend buying a copy of this book.*
 - [Hashicorp S3 Backend Online Documentation](https://developer.hashicorp.com/terraform/language/settings/backends/s3)